tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/media/operations/streamingendpoint.md

 >
 >      For more information, see [Connecting to Media Services with the Media Services REST API](http://msdn.microsoft.com/en-us/426d52db-1ac1-4ede-85be-da8ff5a7973f).

- This topic gives an overview of the `StreamingEndpoint` entity and also demonstrates how to execute various operations with the Media Services REST API.
+ This section gives an overview of the `StreamingEndpoint` entity and also demonstrates how to execute various operations with the Media Services REST API.

 -   [Create StreamingEndpoint](#create_streaming_endpoints)